Updated for the 2026 Immigration Rules

 Does the ILR calculator UK guarantee approval?

 No. The calculator checks time-based requirements only.
-Other mandatory requirements include: Life in the UK Test, English language at CEFR B1 (B2 from March 2027), suitability under Part 9 of the Immigration Rules, and route-specific criteria such as the financial requirement for spouse routes and sponsorship continuity for work routes.
+Other mandatory requirements include: Life in the UK Test, English language at CEFR B1 or equivalent, suitability under Part 9 of the Immigration Rules, and route-specific criteria such as the financial requirement for spouse routes and sponsorship continuity for work routes.

 Can I get ILR after 10 years in the UK?